Azure-Samples/azure-sql-db-prisma/README.md

 ## Implementation Details

+This sample is a variation of the Full-Stack MVC Todo sample described here: [TodoMVC Full Stack with Azure Static Web Apps, Node and Azure SQL](https://devblogs.microsoft.com/azure-sql/todomvc-full-stack-with-azure-static-web-apps-node-and-azure-sql/)

 Folder structure

 - `/api`: the NodeJs Azure Function code used to provide the backend API, called by the Vue.Js client